If you are planning on constructing a deck or porch, a Building Permit will be required for:

 - Additional information where necessary to accurately show proposed work

 - DO ensure that your pre-manufactured guard/handrail system complies with all structural requirements of the building code.
-Contact the Building Division by email at email@example.com if you are not sure
+Note that most plastic components are NOT allowed.

 - DO ensure that any ledger boards that are attached to the house are positively connected to the framing.
 The inspector will need to verify this visually